roadsidemultimedia/Docs/customizing/customization-methods.md

 # Customization Methods #

-PageLines has made available some of the easiest theme options for creating your site.
-It would be easy to add options for every little detail, but when trying to customize colors, layouts, text and size -- options aren’t always the best solution.
-Literally, you could have twenty options just to control one small block of text; so adding options for everything leads to an overly-complicated product.

-That is why we give you the ability to add customization.
-If you have even limited knowledge of CSS, you can easily customize your site well beyond what’s available in the PageLines options.
-This allows you to create complex customizations with minimal work.
+In order to customize colors, layouts, text and size -- settings options aren't always the best solution.
+Customization on an individual basis for your site may work best.
+Here are some of your options to achieve the site you want most.

 ## Methods ##

-There are three methods for adding customization to your website, these are using the **DMS toolbar &rarr; Customize options** , the **Base Child theme** and the **PageLines Customize plugin**.
+There are three principle methods for adding customization to your website, these are: the DMS **toolbar → Customize options**; the **Base Child theme**, and, the **PageLines Customize plugin**.
 Each method has pros and cons, which we'll go through below.

 ### DMS ###

-PageLines DMS has two customization options built-in allowing you to add custom LESS/CSS and scripts.
+PageLines DMS has two built-in options for customization, allowing you to add custom LESS/CSS, and some scripts.
 If you wish to add a few custom scripts and/or basic CSS/LESS to your website and nothing more, then using DMS independently is the method for you.

+However, you’re unable to customize by this method with **hooks**, as this would require editing the core `function.php` file (something we strongly discourage and do not support), any edits made to this file will most certainly break PageLines DMS and your site.
+If you wish to use hooks, either the PageLines Customize Plugin or the Base Theme (a child theme) method is required.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/dms-customize-editor.jpg)